TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.28.md

 ---

-And they told him, saying, John the Baptist; and others, Elijah; but others, One of the prophets.
+They told him, "John the Baptizer, and others say Elijah, but others: one of the prophets."